AdobeDocs/learning-manager.en/help/migrated/deployment-guide/third-party-connectors.md

    ![](assets/mouserover-salesforce.png)

 1. A dialog appears prompting you to enter the org-url.
-Click&nbsp;**Connect**&nbsp;after providing the URL.&nbsp;
+Click **Connect** after providing the URL.
 1. Upon successful connection, the overwiew page appears.

 ## Map attributes {#mapattributes}

 Once connection is successfully established, you can map Salesforce columns to the corresponding attributes of Learning Manager.
-This step is mandatory.&nbsp;
+This step is mandatory.

 1. In the mapping page, on left side you can see Learning Manager’s columns and on right side you can see the Salesforce columns.
 Select the appropriate column name that maps to the Learning Manager’s column name.

    ![](assets/sfdc-map-columns.png)

-   Learning Manager's column data shown on the left side are fetched from the active fields.&nbsp;The **manager** field must necessarily be mapped to a field of type email address.
+   Learning Manager's column data shown on the left side are fetched from the active fields.
+The **manager** field must necessarily be mapped to a field of type email address.
 Mapping all the columns is mandatory before the connector can be used.

-1. Click** Save** after completing the mapping.&nbsp;
+1. Click** Save** after completing the mapping.
 1. The connector is now ready for use.
 The account that has been configured now, appears as a data source within the Administrator app, for the administrator to schedule the import or for on-demand sync.

 ## Using Salesforce connector {#usingsalesforceconnector}

-Salesforce connector connects to Salesforce.com to fetch the users as configured and add them to Learning Manager.&nbsp;
+Salesforce connector connects to Salesforce.com to fetch the users as configured and add them to Learning Manager.

 # Learning Manager FTP connector {#ftpconnector}

 Using the FTP connector, you can integrate Learning Manager with arbitrary external systems to automate data synchronization.
 It is expected that external systems can export data in a CSV format and place it in the appropriate folder of the Learning Manager FTP account.
-FTP connector capabilities are as follows:&nbsp;
+FTP connector capabilities are as follows:

 You can also use the Box connector for data migration, user  import  and data export.
 For more information, see [Box connector.](third-party-connectors.md#main-pars_header_302653946)

 ## Data import {#dataimport}

 User import process allows Learning Manager Administrator to fetch employee details from the Learning Manager FTP service and import them into Learning Manager automatically.
 Using this feature, you can integrate multiple systems by placing the CSV generated by those systems in the appropriate folders of the FTP accounts.
 Learning Manager picks up the CSV files, merges them, and imports the data according to the schedule.
-Refer to Scheduling feature for more information.&nbsp;
+Refer to Scheduling feature for more information.

 **Map attributes**